WassimMaj/team_MiaouMiaou/index.md

 ---
 ## Introduction {#top}

 Today, Wikipedia is part of everybody’s life.
 It is the first source that most people will check when they want to get information.
 This website is maintained by volunteers through open collaboration, and what makes its strength, can also bring problems.
 Wikipedia aims to have a neutral point of view and stay strictly factual but can we guarantee this when anyone can become a contributor?
 A study [<sup>[1]</sup>](#ref) observed that a large number of Wikipedia editors change their behavior and focus on editing controversial topics when promoted to administrators, they might be biased (consciously or not) and influence these articles.
-This concern about bias in Wikipedia content leads us to consider how such biases might extend to user interactions with the platform, such as through the Wikispeedia game.
+This concern about bias in Wikipedia content leads us to consider how such biases might extend to user interactions with the platform, in the Wikispeedia game.
 {: .text-justify}

 Wikispeedia is a game where players are tasked with navigating from one Wikipedia article to another using only internal Wikipedia links.
 The objective of this game is entertainment, but also allowed to gather data on how humans perceive the semantic distance between different concepts.
-The paths that players take from the start article to the end article, along with the number of clicks and the time taken, offer valuable insights into the way people relate and categorize information.[<sup>[3]</sup>](#ref).
+The paths that players take from the start article to the end article, along with the number of clicks and the time taken, offer valuable insights into the way people relate and categorize information[<sup>[3]</sup>](#ref).
 We will use this insight to understand the effect of potential political bias.
 Our study aims to examine the political bias within Wikipedia and its potential impact on Wikispeedia players.
 {: .text-justify}